Research flow-through location De Twirre

 The Twirre was unsalvageable.
 That was the message a few years ago.
 Why is the municipality investigating a building that cannot be saved?

 In 2022, the City Council decided that the Twirre was no longer suitable as a school building.
 The building was outdated, too large for the number of students and no longer sustainable.
 This does not mean that the old school building was no longer suitable for anything at all.
-It was no longer suitable for education, but perhaps for other purposes.
-Therefore, we are now investigating the possibility of a flow-through location.
+It was no longer suitable for education but was still suitable, after renovation, for temporary filling apartments.

 What were the original plans for the building?